nrwl/nx/CONTRIBUTING.md

 A minimal reproduction allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.

 We will be insisting on a minimal reproduction in order to save maintainers time and ultimately be able to fix more bugs.
 Interestingly, from our experience, users often find coding problems themselves while preparing a minimal repository.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.
+We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base, but we really need to isolate the problem before we can fix it.

 You can file new issues by filling out our [issue form](https://github.com/nrwl/nx/issues/new).